Dr. Panagiotis (Panos) Markopoulos, PhD

 Website: https://www.markopoulos.us

-Adaptive and continual learning in dynamic environments
+Adaptive and continual learning in non-stationary environments

-Multimodal learning and data fusion
+Multimodal learning and structured data fusion

-Quantum machine learning
+Quantum and quantum-inspired optimization for machine learning

-Computer vision (image classification, object detection and tracking )
+Computer Vision: image classification, object detection and tracking

-I am an Associate Professor and Cloud Technology Endowed Fellow with the Departments of Computer Engineering (CE) and Computer Science (CS) in the College of AI, Cyber and Computing (CAICC) at The University of Texas at San Antonio (UT San Antonio).
-I serve as Director of the Machine Learning Optimization and Systems (MILOS) Laboratory and Lead for Trustworthy AI in MATRIX: The UTSA AI Consortium for Human Well-Being.
-From 2022 to 2025, I held the Margie and Bill Klesse Endowed Associate Professorship in the Department of Electrical and Computer Engineering (ECE) in the Klesse College of Engineering and Integrated Design (KCEID), at UT San Antonio.
-In 2025, ECE was reorganized into Electrical Engineering (EE, housed in KCEID) and Computer Engineering (CE, housed in CAICC), and I joined CE at CAICC.
-Prior to UTSA, I was a tenured Associate Professor at the Rochester Institute of Technology (RIT).
-During the summers of 2018, 2020, and 2021, I was a Visiting Faculty (Independent Contractor) with the U.S. Air Force Research Laboratory (AFRL), Information Directorate, in Rome, NY.
+Dr. Panagiotis (Panos) Markopoulos, PhD, is an Associate Professor and Cloud Technology Endowed Fellow with the Departments of Computer Engineering (CE) and Computer Science (CS) in the College of AI, Cyber and Computing (CAICC) at The University of Texas at San Antonio (UT San Antonio).
+He serves as Founding Director of the Machine Learning Optimization and Systems (MILOS) Laboratory and Lead for Trustworthy AI in MATRIX: The UTSA AI Consortium for Human Well-Being.

 Associate Professor and Cloud Technology Endowed Fellow